Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 The diagram below shows how all sensors and motors connect to the EV3 brick.
 Ultrasonic sensors plug into sensor ports 1, 2, and 3, while the medium and large motors connect to motor ports A and respectively.
 All connections use standard LEGO Mindstorms cables with no external wiring.
 ![Wiring diagram](schemes/wiring_diagram_GC.jpeg)

+> **Note:** This Bill of Materials table was organized with the assistance
+> of AI tools based on the actual components used in our build, confirmed
+> against our LEGO Mindstorms Education boxes and the part list generated
+> from our BrickLink Studio model.

 ### Sensor selection & placement

 For our sensor setup, we decided to use three ultrasonic sensors: one